 Data sonification is the acoustic equivalent of data visualisation: it maps differences in the values of a dataset to audible changes in pitch, or use of different chords or velocity.
 It has a variety of applications, such as making visualisations accessible to visually impaired people, airing them on radio or podcasts, or simply to create interesting musical pieces; but sadly, the majority of existing tools to convert datasets to MIDI are too complex for musicians, journalists or designers.
 DAW is a data-based sequencer and tracker implemented in an easy, more accessible web-based editor, allowing non-technical people to experiment with data sonification.

 A Cuppa Tunes is an eclectic playlist of musical discoveries.
-I started running it in 2012 as a simple Facebook page, but as the number of posts expanded to the thousands I decided to create a small web app that archives all posts from Facebook, provides sorting by musical genre, and allows automatic, continuous playback throughout the posts, using the YouTube, Soundcloud, Vimeo and BandCamp APIs.
+I started running it in 2012 as a simple Facebook page, but as the number of songs shared expanded to the thousands I decided to create a small web app that archives all posts from Facebook, provides sorting by musical genre, and provides automatic, continuous playback from the different sources.

-Initiated from a concept built in 48 hours at the Dundee Global Service Jam, Tig! was an experiment for an augmented reality game which allowed students and grown-ups to play an enhanced version of Hide and Seek in urban environments, on a much larger scale thanks to geolocation, and digital additions taken from traditional videogames (such as “power-ups”, teams, Capture the Flag-like scenarios, etc.).
-It is meant to be used as a fun pass-time to ultimately break up long study and work sessions, relieve stress and improve the users’ concentration and productivity.
+Initiated from a concept built in 48 hours at the Dundee Service Jam, Tig! was an experiment for an augmented reality game which encouraged students and grown-ups to play an enhanced version of Hide and Seek in urban environments, using geolocation and digital additions taken from traditional videogames (such as “power-ups”, teams, Capture the Flag-like scenarios, etc.) It is meant to be used as a fun pastime to ultimately break up long study and work sessions, relieve stress and improve the users’ concentration and productivity.

-In collaboration with Luke Augustine and Daniel Kochaniuk, product design students.
-This is a custom device for a person dealing with self-confidence issues and addiction to her phone.
+Responding to a brief to design a device for a very particular person, this product is intended to help a person dealing with self-confidence issues and phone addiction.
 We created a physical point where they could access personalised data from social media that is meaningful to their lives.
-In exchange of giving their phone away, the device starts up and reads positive tweets with certain issues the user is currently dealing with.
-I built the electronics, Arduino code for the product, PHP code to fetch tweets and use NLP to detect positive messages, and Processing code to interact with a speech synthesis API.
+In exchange of giving their phone away, the device starts up and reads aloud positive tweets about issues the user is currently dealing with.

-RCUK Digital Economy Programme Centre for Doctoral Training
+Digital Economy Centre for Doctoral Training, funded by the EPSRC

 winner of the William Armstrong Davidson prize